-Our Sunday gatherings are planned with the desire to focus on & worship God in each element of the service.
+Our Sunday gatherings are planned with the desire to focus on worshiping God in each element of the service.
 God calls us into His presence and invites us to come as we are.
-As we come to Him, we realize the reality of our sin against Him, but are comforted because He offers grace & forgiveness as we repent of our sin and place faith in the person and work of Jesus Christ.
+As we come to Him, we remember the reality of our sin against Him, but rest assured because He offers grace & forgiveness as we repent of our sin and place faith in the person and work of Jesus Christ.

-The atmosphere of our service is casual yet reverent, and we enjoy chatting enjoying refreshments before and after the service.
-Our people are friendly, and we will love meeting you and getting to know you.
-Whether you’re already a follower of Jesus, or just curious, or even skeptical about Christianity, you are welcome in our church!
+The atmosphere of our service is casual yet reverent, and we enjoy chatting & enjoying refreshments before and after the service.
+Our people are friendly, and will love meeting & getting to know you.
+Whether you’re already a follower of Jesus, curious about church, or skeptical about Christianity, you are welcome!

-If you’re wondering how you should dress for one of our Sunday services, don’t worry - some of us like to dress up on Sunday mornings, and some of us would rather not.
-God is most interested in our hearts, so come eager to see, hear about and learn about Jesus!
+If you’re wondering how you should dress for one of our Sunday services, don’t worry: some of us like to dress up fancier on Sunday mornings, and some of us would rather not.
+God is most interested in our hearts, so come eager to see, hear about and learn about Jesus, regardless of your attire!

 A Family of Faith

-Scripture refers to the Church of Christ in terms of a household (Gal.
+Scripture refers to Christ’s Church of Christ in terms of a household (Gal.
 5.10), a body (1Co.
-12), and uses family terminology sometimes to describe the relationships between members of Christ's Church.
-At Redeemer, we consider ourselves a family.
-We seek to live out the New Testament "one another" commands toward each other, we seek to "do life" together, and we love to be together.
+12), and sometimes uses family terminology to describe the relationships between church members.
+At Redeemer, we seek to live out the New Testament “one another” commands toward each other, to “do life” together, and love being together.

 A Culture of Discipleship